 If you have existing Ready To Go (RTG) macros in use in CallViewer, you should NOT upgrade your old macros and buttons, but instead recreate them with the new Ready To Go integrations.
-In v4.x the Ready To Go options are more advanced and provide tighter integration with v4.x (i.e., they can be more fully customized, have multiple instances, etc).
 This also applies to automatic macros, which are now defined by rules.
 If you have existing RTGs in use, but also have other macros, you may want to perform the upgrade, but then delete the RTGs and recreate then using the new versions.